ruby-0106/API-fetching-and-storing-in-PostgreSQL-with-Task-Scheduler-/README.md

 # API-fetching-and-storing-in-PostgreSQL-with-Task-Scheduler (Personal Project)

-Task Purpose: Fetching OpenWeather API every 15 min and then store in PostgreSQL with Task Scheduler_Batch Processing
+**Task Purpose**: Fetching OpenWeather API every 15 min and then store in PostgreSQL with Task Scheduler_Batch Processing
 Output: Data Table in PostgreSQL and Excel as well

-1st Step, I created a table in PostgreSQL to store the data from the OpenWeather API.
+**1st Step**, I created a table in PostgreSQL to store the data from the OpenWeather API.
 You can see the SQL codes in the file named "OpenWeather.sql".

 Table name is weather_readings.